 After you stop the recording, you are asked how you felt.
-You can answer or skip the question (see 4.11.
+You can answer or skip the question (see 4.12.
 Feeling).
-The next screen shows a summary of the activity that you can browse through with the touch screen or by turning the crown.
+The next screen shows a summary of the activity that you can browse through with the touch screen or buttons.